zaclegarssure/bachelor-project/README.md

-## Flathub reproducible builds report
+## Flatpak attestation using Reproducible Builds
 This repository contains the report for the semester project I did at EPFL, where I measured and tried to improve build reproducibility for [flatpaks](https://www.flatpak.org/), a cross-distribution packaging tool for